 I Don’t Earn Enough

 Almost everyone makes enough money to become an investor, the parameters or features of the property may vary, but with the right strategy in mind, it’s easy to invest all the while managing your other finances.
-Maybe you can start on a lower range like Deira in Dubai and then maybe expand your investment to buy villas in Jumeirah or buy apartments in Jumeirah.
+Maybe you can start on a lower range like Deira in Dubai and then maybe expand your investment to buy villas in Jumeirah.

 My Superannuation Will Take Care Of Everything